Krish054/Places_App/README.md

 # Places App 🏙️📷

-A simple flutter app made to demonstrate the integration of camera and google maps in an app.
+A simple flutter app made to demonstrate the integration and features of camera, google maps, SQLite database and storing files and images on the device.

 ## Getting Started